cameroncondry/cbc-kitten-scientists/README.md

 Click **addition** to customize these additional options:

-- **Build Best Unicorn Building First**: Figures out which unicorn building (including the **Unic.
-Pasture** in the Bonfire tab) gives the best return on investment ([source](https://github.com/Bioniclegenius/NummonCalc/blob/master/NummonCalc.js#L490)) and builds that one first.
+- **Build Best Unicorn Building First**: Figures out which unicorn building gives the best return on investment ([source](https://github.com/Bioniclegenius/NummonCalc/blob/master/NummonCalc.js#L490)) and builds that one first.
 Overrides the individual settings for those buildings.
 - **Auto Praise**: Automatically praises the sun as your faith approaches the resource limit.
 Set the **trigger** value as normal.
-- **Auto Adore the Galaxy**: Automatically adores the galaxy and converts worship to epiphany based on the **triggger** value.
+- **Auto Adore the Galaxy**: Automatically adores the galaxy and converts worship to epiphany based on the **trigger** value.
 (Worship is uncapped, so based in what way?)
 - **Auto Transcend**: Automatically transcends, converting epiphany into transcendence tiers.
 (What's the threshold?)